UnscheduledCurrent Issues in International Tax Planning

 Overview and learning objectives

-- current trends in international tax planning, including the review and monitoring of the implementation of the OECD BEPS measures, an update on the EU developments and a brief look at the recent developments in Africa, the Middle East, Latin America and Asia-Pacific;
+- current trends in international tax planning, including the review and monitoring of the implementation of OECD measures, an update on the EU state of affairs and a brief look at recent global developments;

 - the effectiveness of anti-avoidance measures such as GAARs, CFC regimes, thin capitalization rules and treaty anti-abuse rules;

-- tax treatment of related-party debt financing, captive insurance and other intra-group financial transactions;
+- tax treatment of related-party debt financing and other intra-group financial transactions;

 - international tax considerations of mismatches in entity and instrument characterization;

 - recent developments concerning transfer pricing;